Staying on top of things at work can be overwhelming—especially when you oversee a team.

 - Set up each task and update its progress.
 Manage a task whether it hasn’t started yet, is in progress, or is complete.

 - View progress charts of the plan and tasks.
 See if any items on your to-do list are running late, how buckets are progressing, and identify who on your team may be more overloaded with work than others.

 - See tasks on a calendar.
 Combine your tasks with external scheduling apps to view everything on your to-do list by week or month.

 - Change assignments and move and transfer tasks.
 For example, make changes if a new employee comes on or someone leaves your team.

-- Provide guest access to those outside your organization.
+- Provide guest access to contributors outside your organization.
 These individuals include freelancers, translators, board members, or others that need to contribute to a specific task.

 Task management for teams doesn’t have to be a challenge when you have the right tools at your fingertips.
 Better yet, because this type of software is intuitive, neither you nor your team have to be IT experts to master it.